 While this race format provides a brand-new challenge in the field of autonomous-driving competitions, the racing spirit will promote new and innovative solutions.
 How much can an algoritm push the boundaries of the model car driving through a curve in terms of speed and hitting the optimal apex?

-We are encouraging students to participate in the contest taking place on October 9th.
+We encourage you to participate in the contest!
 To compete in the challenge, the cars will have to master:

 At the interface between real motorsport, robotics and automation, the VDI Autonomous Driving Challenge gives young engineers the opportunity to acquire scientific and technical skills in a competitive environment, to exchange professional knowledge and to gain new experience - and all this with a lot of team spirit and without any risk for occupants or spectators.
 Evaluated by an independent jury of experts from science and industry, they also strengthen their self-confidence in their individual creative power.